ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 ## Create custom URL

-You can create custom URL for each Product.
+You can create custom URL for each product.
-Customized URLs are easy to remember, help for SEO optimatization and reduce bounce rates on the website.
+Customized URLs are easy to remember, help with SEO optimization and reduce bounce rates on the website.
 It improves the user experience - you can understand what the product is about just by reading the link.

 To do it, follow the steps:

 1\.
 In the left panel, go to **Product catalog** -> **Products**.

 2\.
-Choose the Product from the list.
+Choose a product from the list.

 3\.
 Click on **URL** tab in the product's view.
 Here you can see both custom URL aliases and system URL.